Chemistry (Minor)

 Next steps

 As a chemistry minor at Mary Baldwin, you’ll dive into a challenging curriculum encompassing the organic and inorganic branches of the field.
-And with access to lab opportunities typically reserved for graduate-level study, our students really learn how chemistry research is done.
+And with access to upper level lab opportunities, our students really learn how chemistry research is done.

 Our curriculum and student experiences are constantly adapting to meet evolving industry standards and marketplace needs.
 Here are some additional ways we prepare you for an exciting career or continued study: